BCDevOps/devops-platform-workshops/101-lab/content/14_cheatsheet.md

 This is a placeholder to work with the students and determine what they find valuable in this sheet.

 ## Deleting your lab
+- Don't delete your lab work yet if you're planning to complete the 'pod lifecycle' and 'templates' sections of the course!
+Move on to those first.

 __WARNING__: You should ALWAYS validate the output before using `oc delete`.
 You can do that by replacing `oc delete` with `oc get`, or if using with xargs prefix with `echo`.

 __WARNING__: Always double check, and triple check before running `oc delete`!!!